Markus Jooste: Steinhoff scandal

 It was soon labeled as the biggest corporate scandal in South African history and the biggest corporate crash in the country's history.
 As a result of Jooste's resignation, $11.4 billion was wiped off the value of the global furniture and clothing retailer.
 This in turn had a ripple effect on several other companies, including its subsidiary Steinhoff Africa Retail (Star), which may have guaranteed some of Steinhoff's debt.
 In seven days of trading, the Johannesburg exchange was hit by losses totaling about R295 billion ($24 billion), equivalent to 8% of South Africa's GDP.

 Steinhoff's share price dipped to R4.50 (down from R51.40 on 1 December) when the company's accumulated debt of R161 billion ($12.8 billion) was revealed.
 By late December, Steinhoff shares were on the brink of collapse, as management could not ascertain the magnitude of accounting irregularities, or provide assurances concerning individual companies' cash flows.
 Steinhoff however won approval to roll over €690m of its financing, and its US subsidiary Mattress Firm secured a loan of $225m from Barclays.
 Steinhoff also sold PSG shares worth R4.7 billion to increase liquidity.

+Steinhoff's consolidated statements for October 2016 to September 2017 were eventually released in May 2019, and these included restatements of its financials for 2014–15 as well as 2015–16.
+The supposed €1.4 billion net profit for its 2015–16 financial year was restated as a loss of €237 million.
+The FSCA reacted to this admission of false and misleading statements by imposing a R1.5 billion fine on the company, which was later reduced to R53 million and paid without contest.
+The JSE, relying in part on the 11-page summary of Steinhoff's proprietary PwC report, found Jooste guilty of two contraventions of listing requirements, and imposed a maximum fine of R15 million on him personally, while barring him from acting as a director of a listed company for a period of 20 years.
+These rulings were upheld by the FSCA in 2023.

-In the wake of the scandal media articles identified Jooste's supposed mistress who occupied a luxury apartment in Bantry Bay, owned by Malcolm King.
-Reports also revealed that his hard-nosed executive style earned him a nickname, "the seagull", as he would "fly in and shit all over his subordinates before flying out."
+In the wake of the scandal reports revealed that Jooste's hard-nosed executive style earned him a nickname, "the seagull", as he would "fly in and shit all over his subordinates before flying out."
+Media articles also identified his supposed mistress who occupied a luxury apartment in Bantry Bay, owned by Malcolm King.